Spanish minister receives blood-stained knife amid election threats

 The Spanish tourism minister Reyes Maroto has received a letter containing "a bloody knife", a senior Socialist official has said.

-It is the latest in a series of threatening parcels that have been sent to left-wing figures, just a few days before crucial regional elections in Madrid.
+It is one of a series of threatening parcels that have been sent to left-wing figures, just a few days before crucial regional elections in Madrid.

 The threats have been "strongly condemned" by Spanish politicians, including Prime Minister Pedro Sanchez.